pymupdf/PyMuPDF/docs/page.rst

       pair: tessdata; get_textpage_ocr

    .. method:: get_textpage_ocr(flags=3, language="eng", dpi=72, full=False, tessdata=None)

-      * New in v.1.19.0
-      * Changed in v1.19.1: support full and partial OCRing a page.

       Create a :ref:`TextPage` for the page that includes OCRed text.
 MuPDF will invoke Tesseract-OCR if this method is used.
 Otherwise this is a normal :ref:`TextPage` object.